t1/deployer/README.md

 - Deploy the `deployer.war` to your container.
 On startup, it will find your file, pull jolokia from maven central, and deploy it to the container.
-If there is already a different version of jolokia deployed, it will replace it.

 - Change the file to version `1.3.3` and the deployer will pick up the change and upgrade jolokia.